-3.2 The local governing body of the Academy is accountable for ensuring the effectiveness of this policy and our compliance with it.
-Although our local governing body takes collective responsibility to safeguard and promote the welfare of our pupils, we also have a named governor who champions safeguarding within the academy.
+3.2 The governing board of the school is the Trust Board and they are accountable for ensuring the effectiveness of this policy and our compliance with it.
+The governing board delegates some responsibilities as defined in the Scheme of Delegation.
+The governing board takes collective responsibility to safeguard and promote the welfare of our pupils.
+Each Local Governance Committee has a named Safeguarding Link Governor who champions safeguarding within the school.